MR-Amr-Emam/todo-app-backend/README.md

 ### third Note :)
 because frontend is on a domain (todo-app-frontend-demo.vercel.app) and backend on other domain(mramremam.pythonanywhere.com) I have had to make cookies samesite to "None" to allow cross origins and to remove csrf middleware because it is impossible to use csrf with two different domains as access to backend domain cookies from frontend domain in browser is impossible.

+### honstly the last Note
+the provided links will not work because the servers are no longer working but you can download the project in your local machine